grannycart/bibliography/shortcomings-of-experts_article-list.md

 * Chinese Medicine has proven effective in combating covid:
 	* https://www.nybooks.com/articles/2021/11/04/traditional-chinese-medicine-covid-wards/
 	* This article is much more complex than that though.
-TCM is actually a sterilized branding of Chinese Medicine, intended to modernize it by the Chinese Communist Part and let it compete with Western "biomedicine".
+TCM is actually a sterilized branding of Chinese Medicine, intended to modernize it by the Chinese Communist Party and let it compete with Western "biomedicine".
 Instead it exist alongside biomedicine in China as a kind of palliative thing.
 	* But the Communist Party is now supporting reconnecting to ancient Chinese culture, and some practitioners (those who remember it from before the Communist party) are trying to make the case that a more serious version of Chinese Medicine connected to it's thousand-years heritage, is effective in fighting modern disease.
 		* These folks want to call this more serious/complex version "Classic Chinese Medicine"
 	* To prove it, the primary proponent, who wrote an influential book about it 20 years ago, went to Wuhan to treat covid.